 We are the largest and most prestigious department of our kind worldwide, ranked first in the UK (along with the Department of Culture, Media & Creative Industries) in the latest Research Excellence Framework.
-Our current work includes topics such as big and open data, cultural curation and preservation, digital labour, global infrastructures, networked identities, and democracy.
+Our current work includes topics such as:

 For further information on Digital Humanities current projects, events and activities, please visit the department's dedicated projects and events microsites.

 The Department is typically involved in more than twenty externally-funded research projects and our projects cut across disciplinary, institutional and national borders.
 The King’s Digital Lab supports real-world experience in designing and implementing such digital research projects.

 Digital Humanities staff come from all over the world and are experts in their fields.

 The latest news and announcements from the Department of Digital Humanities.

 Upcoming talks, seminars and events in the Department of Digital Humanities.